What You Should Know About EPC

 On the flip side, a click based on uniques will tend to increase the EPC value.
 This is because regardless of the number of clicks accounted for on various offers, the user will always be considered unique.

-… That’s why you should always be aware of the type of click being measured for the EPC calculation.
+That’s why you should always be aware of the type of click being measured for the Earnings Per Click calculation.
 Otherwise, you might as well be comparing apples and oranges.

-Is the EPC calculation based on 1 click … or on 100 clicks?
+Is it calculated based on 1 click… or on 100 clicks?

-This may sound crazy, but it has become all too common these days for people to observe inflated EPC values showing the value of 100 clicks opposed to just one.
+This may sound crazy, but it has become all too common these days for people to observe inflated Earnings Per Click values showing the value of 100 clicks opposed to just one.

-Many networks have been known to display EPC information this way.
+Many networks have been known to display information this way.

 This method of display and reporting can artificially inflate your EPC while, in reality, you may be earning less.
 That is why it is crucial to ensure you’re measuring your EPC values based on the same amount of clicks.